reinasun/reinasun/README.md

-- 👋 Hi, I’m @reinasun
+- 👋 Hi, I’m @Channon
-- 👀 I’m interested in emerging tech
+- 👀 I’m interested in software engineering, Web3 tech, and developing my skill-set
-- 🌱 I’m currently working on smart contracts, AI, and machine learning
+- 🌱 I’m currently using new web3 tools
-- 💞️ I’m looking to collaborate on solving complicated tech issues
+- 💞️ I’m looking to learn/collaborate/share
-- 📫 How to reach me solacereina@gmail.com
+- 📫 How to reach me: ssreina1@gmail.com

 <!---
 reinasun/reinasun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.